Azure/azure-iot-sdks/c/doc/run_sample_opensuse.md

 # openSUSE Setup

-The following document describes the process of connecting openSUSE system to Azure IoT Hub.
+The following document describes the process of connecting an openSUSE system to Azure IoT Hub.

 ## Table of Contents